User defined functions

 show scalar "" with myAdd(13) // 55

-In the above script, the variable a is first declared as a constant.
-The variable a is then used in the declaration of the function myAdd.
+In the above script, the variable a is first flagged as const (marking it is a compile-time constant).
+It is then is then used in the declaration of the function myAdd.
 We say that the variable a is captured by the function myAdd.

 Limitations